 Private Amsterdam Virtual Tours

 Private Virtual Tours – Amsterdam – Zaanse Schans – Haarlem – Monnickendam

-Join Mark or Lee on a live-streamed walk, cycle or boat ride!
+Join Mark or Lee on a live-streamed walk.
 We broadcast live using Zoom and show you around telling stories along the way.
 You see what we see and every now and then we pop in front of the camera too.
 We include screen shares of maps, interiors or details of what we are talking about.
 We chat and take questions.